 In October 2009, the Company (through its subsidiary Pentzer Venture Holdings II, Inc. (Pentzer)) received notice from the DOE proposing to find Pentzer liable for a release of hazardous substances under the Model Toxics Control Act, under Washington state law.
 Pentzer owns property that adjoins land owned by the Union Pacific Railroad (UPR).
-UPR leased their property to operators of a facility designated by DOE as "Aluminum Recycling - Trentwood."
+UPR leased their property to operators of a facility designated by the DOE as "Aluminum Recycling - Trentwood."
 Operators of the UPR property maintained piles of aluminum "black dross," which can be designated as a state-only dangerous waste in Washington State.
 In the course of its business, the operators placed a portion of the aluminum dross pile on the property owned by Pentzer.
 Pentzer does not believe it is a contributor to any environmental contamination associated with the dross pile, and submitted a response to the DOE's proposed findings in November 2009.
 In December 2009, Pentzer received notice from the DOE that it had been designated as a potentially liable party for any hazardous substances located on this site.
 UPR completed a RI/FS Work Plan in June 2010.
 At that time, UPR requested a contribution from Pentzer towards the cost of performing the RI/FS and also an access agreement to investigate the material deposited on the Pentzer property.
 Pentzer concluded an access agreement with UPR in October 2010.
 UPR commenced the remedial investigation during the fourth quarter of 2010, which is expected to be completed in 2011.
-There is currently not enough information to allow the Company to assess the probability or amount of a liability, if any, being incurred.
+Based on information currently known to the Company's management, the Company does not expect this issue will have a material adverse effect on its financial condition, results of operations or cash flows.